 Country governments are Together for Girls’ most important partners because they lead and own the process of addressing violence against children.

-These countries are ready to break the silence surrounding the issue using data from the Violence Against Children Surveys to understand the problem and provide much needed information to drive national and local action.
+These countries are ready to break the silence surrounding the issue using data from the Violence Against Children Surveys, led by CDC as part of the Together for Girls Partnership, to understand the problem and provide much needed information to drive national and local action.

 Actions are focused on prevention and response and involve multiple sectors, including education, health, social services, justice and police.

 Community action is also critical to raising awareness of the issue with parents and other community leaders.
 Most importantly, countries are engaging children themselves by making them aware of their rights and supporting their pathway to become healthy adults.

 Working with both the national governments and civil society, Together for Girls’ organizational partners, such as UNICEF and USAID, enable progress by strengthening capacity in-country and providing strategic guidance, training, technical assistance and funding when possible.